Adroiti/docs-for-code-review-tools/tfsec/aws-rds-no-classic-resources.md

-Pattern: AWS Classic resource usage
+Pattern: Use of AWS classic resource

 Issue: -